15 Top-Rated Things to Do in Annecy

 12. Eglise Saint-François de Sales

 This 17th-century church contains the tombs of two important religious figures of the region: Saint Joan of Chantal and Saint Francis de Sales.
 With its Italianate facade and richly adorned Baroque interior, the church is a wonderful example of Counter-Reformation-era architecture.
-The church is open to the public for visits year-round.

 Address: Place Saint François, Annecy